anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Data

-> What sources of relevant data do we need and what are the workflows we need to establish around data retrieval and [validation](testing.md#data){:target="_blank"}?
+> Describe the static (ex. labeled dataset) and dynamic (ex. data streams that deliver live features) sources of data that we depend on.
+This is also the space to think about data privacy/security and sources of data that we *would* like to have but are not available.
+We can also use this section to describe the process of labeling our dataset and even how we settled on the inputs and target space.

+- **static**:
-- **Sources**: access to a labeled and validated dataset with content metadata and all relevant tags.
+    - access to a labeled and validated dataset with content metadata and all relevant tags.
+    - information on feature origins and schemas.
+    - how did we settle on these labels?
+    - what kind of validation did this data go through?
+    - was there sampling of any kind applied to create this dataset?
+    - are we introducing any data leaks?
+- **dynamic**:
-- **Workflows**: access to live content metadata as an author is creating content.
+    - access to live content metadata as an author is creating content.

 ### Evaluation

-> Regardless of our version of implementation, we need to be able to evaluate how we’re performing.
+> Regardless of our approach, we need to be able to evaluate how we’re performing.
 This evaluation criteria needs to be comprehensive and mimic what we can expect in production as much as possible.
-If we do update our evaluation criteria, we should apply it to all previous approaches so that we can objectively compare them.
-And if we have multiple metrics to evaluate on, we should **prioritize** what is most important.
-In many situations, this is also the section where we would discuss [offline](evaluation.md){:target="_blank"} and [online](monitoring.md#performance){:target="_blank"} evaluation methods.
+One of the hardest challenges with evaluation is trying the metrics from the product's [objectives](#objectives) with metrics that our model is able to produce.
+We need to prove that what we're optimizing for is the best direct measure of the core business metric(s) that we're concerned with.
+This is also the section where we would discuss [offline](evaluation.md){:target="_blank"} and [online](monitoring.md#performance){:target="_blank"} evaluation methods.

 #### Metrics
 We want to be able to suggest highly relevant tags (precision) so we don't fatigue the user with noise.
 But *recall* that the whole point of this task is to suggest tags that the author will miss (recall) so we can allow our users to find the best resource!
-So we'll need to tradeoff between precision and recall.
-Normally, a good goto option would be the F1 score (weighted precision and recall) but we shouldn't be afraid to craft our own evaluation metrics that best represents our needs.
-For example, we may want to account for both precision and recall but give more weight to recall.
 We may also want to evaluate performance for specific classes or [slices](evaluation.md#slices){:target="_blank"} of data.

 !!! question "What are your priorities"
     For your respective industries or areas of interest, do you know where the priorities are (metrics, errors and other tradeoffs)?